rachwjh/rachwjh/README.md

-- 👋 Hi, I’m @rachwjh Rachel :)
+- 👋 Hi, I’m Rachel :)
-- 👀 I’m interested in learning python and automating menial tasks for my work AND learning how people develop games.
+- 👀 I’m interested in learning python and automating menial tasks for my work AND learning game development.
-- 🌱 I’m currently learning python 3 - just the basics!
+- 🌱 I’m currently learning python 3!
 - 📫 How to reach me: rachwjh@gmail.com

 <!---